COLI: A Hierarchical Efficient Compressor for Large Images: Experiments

 \subsubsection{\textbf{Visual Comparison}}

 Figures~\ref{fig:cmp_40290} and~\ref{fig:cmp_40290_} present representative examples from the CIL dataset and their zoomed-in regions, respectively.
 For the CT Heart Segmentation dataset, Figures~\ref{fig:cmp_ct1} and~\ref{fig:cmp_ct2} illustrate typical reconstruction results, while Figures~\ref{fig:cmp_ct1_zoom} and~\ref{fig:cmp_ct2_zoom} further enlarge local regions to compare structural details.
 Across both datasets, COLI preserves fine structures and global continuity well even at relatively low bpp.
-Specifically, on the CIL dataset, COLI achieves the lowest bpp among all methods while still maintaining clear texture details.
-On the CT Heart dataset, although its bpp is not the lowest, it remains relatively low and delivers superior visual quality with improved detail fidelity and smoother structural presentation.
+Specifically, on the CIL dataset, COLI attains the lowest bitrate among INR-based methods while still maintaining clear texture details.
+On the CT Heart dataset, COLI also operates at a low bpp within the INR family and delivers superior visual quality with improved detail fidelity and smoother structural presentation.
 The zoomed-in regions show fewer blocking artifacts and smoother transitions, making COLI especially suitable for large images and medical images.
 These visual results validate that INR-based compression can achieve efficient storage with reliable perceptual consistency, offering practical advantages for real-world large-scale image processing.